House for sale

-Purposefully designed with some future development in mind, the property, which lies in the centre of the settlement of Horseshoe Bay, has three shaped driveway entrances.
-The house occupies a space that is out of public view in the southeast sector of the block so as to maintain total privacy, even with some subsequent builds elsewhere on the land.
+The house occupies a space that is out of public view in the southeast sector of the block so as to maintain total privacy.

 The structural steel design is light, elegant, and strong, with great care taken in its detailing.
 From any place in the house you can see how it is constructed.